Delivery flat-rate $12 or free for orders over $95 Dismiss

 His mission, by bringing you exquisite and quality infusions, is to change the world… one cup at a time.

-After local herbal teas and imported teas, we're revolutionizing the world of infusions by producing the first teas from Quebec.
+After local herbal teas and imported teas, we're revolutionizing the world of infusions by producing one of the first teas from Canada.

 Unique aromas and beneficial medicinal properties